dieuthihongdieu/Revenue-_and_Customer_Ageing_Analysis/README.md

-# REVENUE AND CUSTOMER AGEING
+# REVENUE AND CUSTOMER AGEING ANALYSIS

 This project I do visual data from Equipment Supply Company.
 The client is supplying equipment to different customers from 3 of his branches.
 The company want to analyze the Revenue and Customer Ageing reports so he can base on them to decide which customer to prioritize when the request is made.